junhui/frontmatter-task-management/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Frontmatter Status Icons"
+3. Click Browse and search for "Frontmatter Task Mgmt"
 4. Install and enable the plugin

 ### Manual Installation